 If you’re talking with media people for example, there’s a good chance they have an agenda.
 They’re looking for something new, interesting and even controversial that will help them create a compelling story for their audience.
 It’s also likely they’re working on a deadline, so they’ll be looking for information that grabs attention quickly and short phrases that make good quotes.

 Potential donors or investors have a different set of needs.
-They need you to build their confidence—whether for your institution, area of research, or new product launch.
-Why is your offering is better than someone else’s?
-What problems will solve?
-How quickly it will deliver return on investment?
+They need you to build their confidence — whether for your institution, area of research, or new product launch.
+Why is your offering better than someone else’s?
+What problems will it solve?
+How quickly will it deliver return on investment?
 And if your ask is for support for projects that are more long-term (such as basic research) what kind of track record does your institution hold?
 All of these are questions you’ll need to be prepared to answer from their perspective.